Causes of Limping in Dogs

 3. Decide whether to monitor the situation or seek veterinary advice.
 At this point, you should try to address your findings.
 If there is a thorn, you should try to remove it; if there is a cut, you want to medicate it and keep it from getting infected.
 If the source is not easy to identify, it is best to seek veterinary advice, including about whether you need x-rays.
 It's possible that the limping is not caused by any particular small problem, but by a disease affecting multiple limbs or the whole body.

 Aside from evident cuts, foreign objects, or torn nails, there are still a long list of possible causes of limping.
 One of the most common causes is accidents.
 Your dog may have injured itself jumping out of your car or playing in the yard.
 If you witnessed the injury, then the cause of the limping will be obvious; but If you have been away and come home to a limping dog, the cause may need to be investigated.

 - Sprains.
 Dogs get muscle sprains just as humans do.
 They can result from a sudden movement while playing.
 Sprains and limping are especially common in working-dog breeds.
-Most non-serious sprains usually resolve by themselves within 48 hours.
+Most non-serious sprains usually resolve by themselves and show marked improvement within 48 hours.
 However, if the dog is in evident pain and appears uncomfortable, you should consult with the vet.
-He will identify the cause, and may prescribe anti-inflammatories for pain relief.
+He will identify the cause, and may prescribe anti-inflammatory drugs for pain relief.
 Rest is key to a faster recovery.